Music Performance Program at Fredonia

 The Fredonia Difference

-At Fredonia, you will attend weekly recital seminars and participate in master classes with world-renowned guest artists, fostering a healthy competition among peers.
+As a music performance major at Fredonia, you will attend weekly recital seminars and participate in master classes with world-renowned guest artists, fostering a healthy competition among peers.
 Fredonia ensures considerable time on stage, including large ensembles, chamber music, and two solo recitals.
+Students in the program work one-on-one with our distinguished studio faculty on a principal instrument of study: piano, guitar, harp, voice, woodwinds, brass, strings, or percussion.
 Performance majors receive an average of four hours credit each semester for applied study, and are required to perform junior and senior recitals.
-Performance majors receive an average of four hours credit each semester for applied study, and are required to perform junior and senior recitals.
 Besides the music core courses required of all music majors, Performance majors must complete 6 hours of coursework in music theory and history, plus 14 hours of electives in music or other fields.
-Those who earn the BM-Performance degree are fully qualified to enter quality graduate programs or pursue the musical career of their choice.
+Those who earn the B.M.
+Performance degree are fully qualified to enter quality graduate programs or pursue the musical career of their choice.
 Acceptance to the Music Performance program is by audition.

 - Orchestral musician